truehand/dicom-sample/README.md

 ---
+# Dependencies

+Unless you already have az, you need to install it. above az command can be installed as described [here.](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)

+In your local environment, preferably create a new conda environment, and then install dependencies listed under **requirements.txt**:

+`pip install -r requirements.txt`

+# Optional

-(Optional) Obtain an access token for running the curl commands:
+Obtain an access token for running the curl commands:

 `token=$(az account get-access-token --resource=https://dicom.healthcareapis.azure.com --query accessToken --output tsv)`

-The above az command can be installed as described [here.](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)

 For your reference curl command examples are also provided.
 To run them you need an authentication token passed to the command: